Open data index

-Open data indices are indicators which assess and evaluates the general openness of an open government data portal.
+An open data index is any set of indicators which assesses and evaluates the general openness of a government's open data portal.
 Open data indices not only show how open a data portal is, but also encourage citizens and government officials alike, to participate in their local open data communities, particularly in advocating for local open data and local open data policies.

 There are two mainstream methodologies, which are Global Open Data Index and Open Data Barometer.
 The Global Open Data Index evaluates an open data portal from 11 different aspects based on the Open Definition of open data, while the Open Data Barometer adds two more indices compared to the previous one.

 Scoring standard

 According to the service offered by Open Knowledge International, they run a measurement called "Global Open Data Index" which is "an annual effort to measure the state of open government data around the world".
 And they evaluate the openness of an open dataset according to the following questions: